malcolmgroves/FluentQuery/README.markdown

 TakeWhile | TakeWhile will continue enumerating items while the supplied Predicate evaluates True, after which it will ignore the remaining items.
 Where     | Filter the items enumerated to only those that evaluate true when passed into the supplied Predicate

-FluidQuery also supports type-specific query operations, in addition to the common items above:
+FluentQuery also supports type-specific query operations, in addition to the common items above:

 Operation | Types Supported | Description
 :-------- | :-------------- | :----------